 - comfortable clothing that can be layered

 TIP: Pack an extra outfit (or two) for both you and your baby in your carry-on.
-Spit-up and poopy blow-outs can happen anywhere, and nothing ruins the vacation vibe more than 8 hours in a poopy shirt (I mean yours too, not just the baby!).
+Spit-up and poopy blow-outs can happen anywhere, and nothing ruins the vacation vibe more than 8 hours in a barfy or poopy shirt (I mean yours too, not just the baby!).

 To keep things simple, consider the following when packing:

 - Comfortable Clothing: Pack lightweight, breathable outfits that are easy to layer and quick to change.
-Hawaii has beautiful weather, but nights are sometimes cool and we have surprise bursts of rain, even when it’s sunny out!
+Hawaii has beautiful weather, but nights are sometimes cool, and we have surprise bursts of rain, even when it’s sunny out!

 - Feeding Supplies: Don’t forget to include sippy cups, portable utensils, and plenty of snacks.
 Having familiar food options can help soothe a restless toddler during long waits.

 - Know Which Island You’re Traveling to: Know the island and the location of the resort you’ll be visiting.
 If you’re going to Oahu, there are a ton of places to pick up additional supplies if you forget anything.
-However, if you’re staying at an all-inclusive resort in Kohala on the Big Island, there are fewer places available to grab extra diapers, wipes, and baby foods.
+However, if you’re staying at an all-inclusive resort in Kohala on the Big Island, there are fewer places available to grab extra diapers, wipes, and baby food.

 What to Consider when Choosing Accommodations